olg111/language_exercises/README.md

 ### For guest:

-Click on the link "Guest" and go to the page with a choice of topics, then select one of them and start doing the exercises.
+Click on the link "Topics" or "Theory" and go to the page with a choice of topics, then select one of them and start doing the exercises.

 ![img.png](assets/guest.png)